severalnines/docs/user-guide/mysql/overview.rst

 	- Stop all nodes in the cluster.

 * **Delete Cluster**
+	- This action will remove the corresponding cluster from ClusterControl supervision and will NOT uninstall the actual database cluster.
+	- If you want to re-add the cluster, you have to use `Add Existing Server/Cluster <../../user-guide/index.html#add-existing-server-cluster>`_.

+* **Deregister Cluster from UI**
 	- Unregister a database cluster from the ClusterControl UI.
-This action will remove the selected CMONAPI URL and token for corresponding cluster and will NOT uninstall the actual database cluster.
-	- You can still re-register your cluster to ClusterControl at a later stage.
+	- You can still re-register your cluster to ClusterControl at a later stage by using `Cluster Registrations <../../user-guide/index.html#cluster-registrations>`_.

+* **Remove Node**
+	- Remove a managed node from the cluster.

 MySQL standalone/replication
 ''''''''''''''''''''''''''''''

 * **Add Node**
 	- See `Add Node`_ section.

+* **Add Load Balancer**
+	- See `Add Load Balancer <manage.html#load-balancer>`_ section.

 * **Delete Cluster**
+	- This action will remove the corresponding cluster from ClusterControl supervision and will NOT uninstall the actual database cluster.
+	- If you want to re-add the cluster, you have to use `Add Existing Server/Cluster <../../user-guide/index.html#add-existing-server-cluster>`_.

+* **Deregister Cluster from UI**
 	- Unregister a database cluster from the ClusterControl UI.
-This action will remove the selected CMONAPI URL and token for corresponding cluster and will NOT uninstall the actual database cluster.
-	- You can still re-register your cluster to ClusterControl at a later stage.
+	- You can still re-register your cluster to ClusterControl at a later stage by using `Cluster Registrations <../../user-guide/index.html#cluster-registrations>`_.

+* **Remove Node**
+	- Remove a managed node from the cluster.

 MySQL Cluster
 '''''''''''''